- Treaties/Treaty Relationship

 - Aboriginal Education

-Marlene is currently a sessional lecturer for the Peguis School Board.
-Marlene previously worked as a Consultant for the Province of Manitoba.
-As a consultant, Marlene’s portfolio included working closely with schools throughout Manitoba to support Aboriginal Education, Cultural Awareness and the Community Schools Partnership Initiative concept.
-Marlene is currently an Independent Consultant, Sessional Lecturer at the University of Manitoba and the University of Winnipeg and writer/editor with Portage and Main Press.
+Marlene previously worked as an Education Consultant for the Province of Manitoba.
+In this position, Marlene worked closely with schools throughout Manitoba to support Aboriginal Education, Cultural Awareness and Community Schools.
+She worked as a sessional lecturer at the University of Manitoba, University of Winnipeg and Canadian Mennonite University.
+She has also been a writer/editor with Portage and Main Press and Scholastics Canada.